Close Alert Banner

 • Move to a cool place such as an air-conditioned room or under some shade.

-• Drink sips of water or other liquids.
+• Drink sips of water.

 If the above cooling tips do not make you feel better, seek emergency help or call 911.